roybishal362/Child-Mind-Institute-Problematic-Internet-Use-/README.md

-# 🧠 Predicting Problematic Internet Use in Adolescents
+# 🧠 Efficient Ensemble-Based Predictive System for Child Mental Health Assessment

 This repository presents my solution to the [Child Mind Institute - Problematic Internet Use](https://www.kaggle.com/competitions/child-mind-institute-problematic-internet-use) Kaggle competition.
 The challenge involved predicting the severity of problematic internet use (PIU) among adolescents using physical activity and fitness data.
 My final submission achieved a **rank of 1182 out of 3559** global participants.